 At least, keep in mind that when it comes to cleaning a hardwood floor, whichever its type could be, the procedure is the same, while when we talk about waxing we come to different solutions.

 2. Remove Dirt From Surfaces

 Make sure to remove all excessive dirt when beginning the cleaning process.
-For your hardwood floors, use a broom, vacuum or electrostatic wipes .
+For your hardwood floors, use a broom, vacuum, or steam vacuum.

 3. Steam Cleaner is Key in the Process

 To ensure that your hardwood floors are properly sanitized from all the remaining dust, hair, dirt and unwanted germs, use a steam cleaner.
 It will properly prepare your hardwood floor for the next steps, preventing it to be badly waxed.
 Using a steam cleaner for your hardwood floors will also have them looking refreshed and elegant.